 The first CARE package arrived in Le Havre, France, in May 1946, the first of a wave of responses to millions in need of food and relief supplies at the end of World War II.
-Known then as the Cooperative for American Remittances to Europe, it consisted of 22 American charities of civic, religious, cooperative and labor backgrounds.
+Known then as the Cooperative for American Remittances to Europe, it consisted of 22 American charities of civic, religious, cooperative and labour backgrounds.
 CARE took possession of 2.8 million USA army surplus packages in 1946, each containing enough food to feed ten people for one day, or one person for ten days.
 The packages contained staples such as butter, dried milk, canned meat, and sometimes even chocolate and chewing gum.

 “Everything was rationed at the time: food, fuel, clothes… I was eight or nine before I knew what a banana tasted like.
 I remember the CARE food parcels arriving.
 What a morale boost they were.”
 James Christie, Scotland, UK